ZeroCooL-555/CTF/10an/pwn/crash-override/solved.md

 ## The attack plan

-So with all this information we can start to build out our exploit
+So with all this information we can start to build out our exploit.

-first we know that we have control over `local_14` because that's the input we provide.
-Overflowing the buffer by sending in 15 A's then passing in the address given in the disassembly should give us a shell.
+First, we know that we have control over `local_14` so overflowing the buffer by sending in 15 A's then passing in the address given in the disassembly should give us a shell.

 ```python
 #!/usr/bin/python3